 - High efficiency variable speed motor – which may help you save on your energy bills

 The EL296E gas furnace is all about the numbers.
-There are three that stand out most.
+We’ve selected three that make the biggest impact.
 First, the EL296E reached AFUE rating of up to 96%, which is not only above average, but it could save hundreds on your yearly energy expenses.
 Second, the EL296E’s Power Saver™ Constant Torque motor is up to 33% more efficient than average single-stage motors and up to 200% more efficient when it’s in constant fan mode.
 Other features include:

 - ENERGY STAR® designation